Caoxuheng/HyMS/README.md

 ![TITLE](https://github.com/Caoxuheng/imgs/blob/main/OL.png)
 # [Hyperspectral Image Super-resolution via Multi-stage Scheme without Employing Spatial Degradation](https://doi.org/10.1364/OL.473020)
-This is an optimization-based algorithm that fuses hyperspectral and RGB images without employing spatial degradation.
-For an HSI with the size of 16x16x31, the proposed HSMS can achieve 32x spatial improvement with high accuracy in 2 seconds.
-The quantitative results outperform the existing optimized-based algorithm and most deep-learning-based algorithms.
+This is a Model-based algorithm for MSI-HSI fusion without employing spatial degradation.
+For an HSI with the size of 16x16x31, the proposed HyMS achieve fusion super-resolution in a short time with SOTA performance.
-An online version based on AI-Studio is released.
-You can apply our algorithm on the CAVE dataset without configuring the system environment >>>>[*Online Version*](https://aistudio.baidu.com/aistudio/projectdetail/4418051)<<<<
+An online version based on AI-Studio: >>>>[*Online Version*](https://aistudio.baidu.com/aistudio/projectdetail/4418051)<<<<
 # Note
 There are two versions of HyMS.
 The GPU-based one and CPU-based one.
-GPU-based methods can complete super-resolution tasks in a short amount of time, but since GPU-based Newton's methods do not take into account that the denominator cannot be zero, this version may fail on some images.
+GPU-based one may makes mistakes result from a wrong package config.
 The CPU-based one is the stable version.
 # Flowchart
 ![Flowchart](https://github.com/Caoxuheng/imgs/blob/main/ol2.png)
 # Abstract